The entire book appears at this link with chapters added after appearing online:

 terribly terrific trio returns to the motel room to plot the day’s fantastic

 journey to the center of the insurance fraud conundrum.

 Back at base, Joe divvies up assignments.
 He has the

 baby seat system, which he trades to Tyger for the big bad black box.

 “My man in Mobile has some ideas for improving the box

 design, making it smaller with an improved remote control,” Joe

 says.
-“Use the baby seat for now and we will swap back in a
+“Use the baby seat for now.
+We’ll swap back in a week, or so.”

 It’s like the time Harry Chiti was traded from the Cleveland